My Story

 Building What Doesn't Exist Yet

-In 2014, Kip moved into a role that didn't have a clean precedent: designing and implementing a ground-up Agile framework for the entire Americas Field Services region of a Fortune 500 global manufacturer — starting from a minimum viable T&R tracking structure and iterating empirically into a full operating model.
+In 2014, Kip moved into a role with no clean precedent: designing a ground-up Agile framework for the entire Americas Field Services region — starting from a minimum viable Jira structure and iterating empirically into a full operating model across 35+ teams and 150–200 associates in 6 countries.

 He earned his CSM, CSPO, and CAL1 — trained by Agile Manifesto signatories Mike Beedle and Jeff Sutherland — and eventually architected a three-level scaled system connecting executive OKRs to team-level daily execution.
-That work earned recognition in the Bosch Expert Organization for Agile topics, opening coaching engagements in power tool marketing, Silicon Valley IT research, and other business units.
+That work earned cross-divisional coaching recognition and a high-stakes, multi-year embedded engagement with Corporate Research teams in Silicon Valley — resolving years of accumulated institutional conflict at VP and Division President level.

 Chapter 4 · What's Next